EEF Blog: Does research on ‘retrieval practice’ translate into classroom practice?

 But my biggest doubt is related to what Steve Higgins has called the Bananarama Principle: ‘it ain’t what you do it’s the way that you do it,’ (Higgins, 2018).

 More than 14,000 schools, as well as early years and post-16 settings, have signed up to be involved in one of the EEF's trials.
-Eleven EEF-funded projects are now looking for volunteers to test the impact of their work.
+4 EEF-funded projects are currently looking for volunteers to test the impact of their work.

 Register your interest here.